sweathags/yosemite-travel-website/README.md

 # yosemite-travel-website
-A captivating travel website featuring a dynamic frontend crafted using HTML, CSS, JavaScript, and Bootstrap for an engaging and visually stunning user experience.
+A responsive travel website with a dynamic frontend built using HTML, CSS, JavaScript, and Bootstrap, ensuring optimal user experience on all devices.